openintegrationhub/Connectors/Adapters/AdapterGuide.md

 **Example for revised action TBD**

-# Example of Flows in a complete one way Integration between two Systems
+# Example of flows in a complete one way integration between two systems
 A complete one way integration between two systems is an integration where:
 * One system is the system of truth
 * Creations, updates and deletions happen only in one system